EitanZe/ChromoViz/README.txt

 visualizer.py is meant to be used as a library to be used in conjuction with scripts like data processing.ipynb to eliminate the need to export to csv then load csv, but can also be run as a standalone program.

+The folder chromosomal gene position contains a script in R and Python that are used in conjuction to analyze genes expressed with their position on their chromosome.

 Credits:
 visualizer.py - Eitan Zemel
-data processor.ipynb - Shane Weinberger (Github: smw14)
+data processor.ipynb - Shane Weinberger (GitHub: smw14)
-austin
-maia
+chromosomal gene position - Maia Walzer

+v1.0 created July 17, 2023